-For the purposes of payment of public holiday rates under this award:
+For the purposes of payment of public holiday rates under this award.

 - A full time employee is entitled to public holidays (or days substituted for public holidays) without deduction of pay.
 A part time employee is entitled to a public holiday (or day substituted for a public holiday) without deduction of pay if they would ordinarily be required to work on that day if it was not a public holiday. - Another day may be taken as a holiday by arrangement between the parties concerned in lieu of any of the days named in the award. - If a public holiday (except Easter Sunday) falls on a Saturday or Sunday, the following Monday will be considered to be the public holiday.
 However, if Boxing Day falls on a Sunday or Monday, the following Tuesday will be considered to be the public holiday.
-When a public holiday is substituted with another day, the public holiday itself is no longer considered a public holiday for the purposes of the WA award. - From 2022, Easter Sunday is a public holiday in Western Australia.
-The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day solely because it falls on a weekend.
-Employees required to work on Easter Sunday must be paid at public holiday penalty rates.
-Visit the Easter Sunday public holiday page for more information. - If an employee works on a public holiday or substituted public holiday, they must receive at least three hours' payment at the appropriate overtime rate.
-All hours worked on a public holiday must be paid for at the rate of double time and a half. - An employee (other than a casual employee) who has been employed for at least three consecutive months and whose services are terminated by the employer through no fault of the employee within seven days of any of the holidays referred to in the award must be paid for eight hours at the ordinary rate of wage set by the award for that holiday.
+When a public holiday is substituted with another day, the public holiday itself is no longer considered a public holiday for the purposes of the WA award. - The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day.
+Employees required to work on Easter Sunday must be paid at public holiday rates. - Hours worked on a public holiday or substituted public holiday, must be paid for a minimum of 3 hours' at public holiday rates. - An employee (other than a casual employee) who has been employed for at least 3 consecutive months and whose services are terminated by the employer through no fault of the employee within 7 days of any of the holidays referred to in the award must be paid for 8 hours at the ordinary rate of wage set by the award for that holiday.

-Leave entitlement
+Leave entitlements